Finding Renters in the Winter

 Due to school calendars, most people move during the summer months.
 For this reason, finding renters in the winter can be a rough task for landlords.
 With some creativity and hard work, however, you don’t have to leave your property empty all winter.

-Here are some tips to help you rent out your property during the slow winter months.
+Here are some tips to help you find renters in the winter during the slow months.

 Push your marketing harder